 It’s coming up to Mother’s Day and some of you reading this blog will have just moved into this new ‘category’.
 So congratulations on your little bundle of joy!
-Naturally they won’t be at the stage of bringing you breakfast in bed just yet (I keep hinting to my 4 year old!), but hopefully they will at least give you a little more time to sleep!
+Naturally they won’t be at the stage of bringing you breakfast in bed just yet (I'm, still waiting for this from my now 7 year old!), but hopefully they will at least give you a little more time to sleep!

 Being a new mum is amazing but can be tiring at the same time, so how do you get the energy back in your life?
 Eating well, getting as much sleep as you can (hard I know) and staying active will all help.
 But how do you fit in that all important exercise when you’re constantly in demand by a little person and where simply taking an uninterrupted shower is a challenge?
 Here are some ideas on how you can fit it round them: